Harrison Xu

-Harrison Xu is an Asian-Canadian-American actor, film director, screenwriter, and digital marketer.
+Harrison Xu is a Canadian-American actor, film director, screenwriter, and digital marketer.
 He is based in Vancouver.

 Early life and education

 Xu was raised in Fremont, California, and then Vancouver, Canada.
 He attended the University of Southern California, graduating in 2015.

 Career

 Xu portrayed Josh in the 2021 film Born a Champion, starring Sean Patrick Flannery.
 He starred in the title role in the 2023 film Last Summer of Nathan Lee, directed by Quentin Lee.

 Xu co-wrote, co-directed, produced and stars in the 2024 meta stoner comedy Extremely Unique Dynamic.
 He wrote it with his co-star Ivan Leung, and directed it alongside Leung and Katherine Dudas.
 Production on the film began in February 2023, it premiered at the Sonoma International Film Festival in March 2024, and was distributed by Strand Releasing, with a US release on January 10, 2025.
 Xu and Leung produced the film through their Heroic Impact production company.
 Like his character in the film, Xu also works in film marketing.
 He and Leung are longtime friends, and first worked together on the marketing campaign for the 2023 film Winnie-the-Pooh: Blood and Honey.

 Xu's television credits include Shameless, Grey's Anatomy, 9-1-1, Young Sheldon, and American Horror Stories.
 He is set to appear in the Paramount+ series Happy Face alongside Annaleigh Ashford and Dennis Quaid.
 In 2019, he began working as a voice actor, and has since had lead and supporting voice roles for series including Squid Game, All of Us Are Dead, Extracurricular, Sweet Home, The Glory, Gyeongseong Creature, Extraordinary Attorney Woo, and 20th Century Girl.